OpenNebula/website/content/product/cluster_configuration/san_storage/netapp.md

 ### Key Benefits

+Using the native NetApp driver, mixed 4k/8k (70/30) workloads delivered up to ~3x higher IOPS with ~4 to 10x lower write latency than LVM-thin, especially as snapshots accumulate.
+In pgbench, the NetApp path sustained ~2x higher, steadier transactions per second (TPS).
+On 4k fsync micro-writes it showed ~10 to 25% lower write latency.
+In short, the NetApp array keeps latency flat under snapshot pressure while host-side LVM-thin degrades sooner due to copy on write.

 | Area | Benefit | Description |
 |------|----------|--------------|
 | **Automation** | Full lifecycle control | End-to-end creation, cloning, resizing, renaming, and cleanup of Volumes and LUNs directly from OpenNebula. |